Annual Reviews (publisher): Availability

-Annual Reviews journals are available in a number of ways, depending in part on the journal.
+AR journals are available in a number of ways, depending in part on the journal.
 Each journal is available electronically with some also offered as a bound annual volume.
 Subscriptions are offered for the online version, print version, or both when print is available, and individual articles can be purchased online.
 Journals are also available as a database consisting of some or all of the journals, with site licenses.

 Effective January 2008, purchasing a subscription includes online access that entitles the subscriber to permanent access rights to that volume regardless of future subscription status.

 In 2020, the following titles were published open access using S2O: Annual Review of Cancer Biology, Annual Review of Environment and Resources, Annual Review of Nuclear and Particle Science, Annual Review of Political Science, and Annual Review of Public Health.
 In 2021, the Annual Review of Biomedical Engineering, the Annual Review of Genomics and Human Genetics and the Annual Review of Virology were added to the program.
+Beginning in 2023 and 2024, all 51 volumes were released as open access under the S2O model.

 Rankings

-As of 2025, Journal Citation Reports has given 15 Annual Reviews journal titles a rank of "1", indicating high quality and importance in one or more categories.
-The top six Annual Reviews titles by impact factor are:
+As of 2026, Journal Citation Reports has given 16 AR journal titles a rank of "1", indicating high quality and importance in one or more categories.
+The top five AR titles by impact factor are: